Donald Young (tennis): 2016–18: Early success, French Open doubles final

-2019–22: Dip in form and rankings
+2019–23: Dip in form and rankings

-In 2019, Young only registered 2 matches on the ATP tour which both came in as losses.
+In 2019, Young only registered two matches on the ATP Tour which both came in as losses.
 Throughout 2019–2022, his ranking would plummet all the way down to No. 646.
 He entered the 2021 Delray Beach Open qualifications as No. 327, his lowest ranking since his early teenage years at No. 335 on 4 June 2007.
-Ranked No. 646, he entered the qualifications also at the 2022 Atlanta Open as a wildcard where he defeated 8th seed J. J. Wolf before losing in the second round to Dominik Koepfer.
+Ranked No. 646, he entered qualifying also at the 2022 Atlanta Open as a wildcard where he defeated eighth seed J. J. Wolf, before losing in the second round to Dominik Koepfer.

+2024: US Open mixed doubles final, retirement

+Young played his last matches at the US Open partnering Taylor Townsend in mixed doubles, where the duo reached the final.
+The pair lost in straight sets to Sara Errani and Andrea Vavassori.

 World TeamTennis

 Young has played four seasons of World TeamTennis, making his debut in 2016 with the Philadelphia Freedoms, and playing another two seasons for the Freedoms in 2017 and 2019.
 It was announced he will be joining the Philadelphia Freedoms during the 2020 WTT season set to begin July 12.

 He paired up with Fabrice Martin in men's doubles for the majority of the season, helping the Freedoms earn a No. 1 seed headed into the WTT Playoffs.
-The Freedoms would ultimately fall to the New York Empire, who continued on to win the Championship, in the semifinals.
+The Freedoms would ultimately fall in the semifinals to the New York Empire, who continued on to win the championship.

 Equipment

-He uses Dunlop now.
+He uses Angell now.
 He is sponsored by Boast for clothing and K-Swiss for footwear.